Mehmet Günsür

 Mehmet Günsür (/tr/; born 8 May 1975) is a Turkish model, actor and producer.

 Early life

 Günsür was born in 1975 as the second child of a family of Tatar descent (a Turkic ethnic subgroup).
 His mother, Sibel, was a lecturer and his father, Teoman, was an industrial engineer who graduated from the Middle East Technical University and worked in a number of different sectors.
-His older sister Zeynep Günsür Yüceil, who is a choreographer of modern ballet, is also a lecturer.
+His older sister Zeynep Günsür Yüceil is an associate professor in Kadir Has University.

 Career

 He began his acting career at the age of seven in various commercials.
 At the age of 14, he appeared in Okan Uysaler's series Geçmiş Bahar Mimozaları with actors such as Rutkay Aziz, Filiz Akın and Müşfik Kenter.
 After graduating from the Italian High School, he entered the Marmara University Communication Faculty and graduated with honors.
 Günsür gave concerts with a music group and ran a restaurant for four years.
 With a friend's help, he auditioned for a role in the movie Hamam.
 After the trial shot, he was accepted for the role and the film was directed by Ferzan Özpetek.
 After this film, he decided to turn to acting.

 Günsür got married on 17 July 2006 to the Italian documentalist Caterina Mongio, whom he met in 2004.
 They have 3 children.